hpi-dhc/PharMe-Annotations/README.md

 # PharMe Annotations

-This repository holds relevant pharmacogenomic annotations from external sources other than CPIC to be accessed the PharMe's Annotation Interface (Anni).
+This repository holds relevant pharmacogenomic annotations from external sources other than available through the CPIC API to be accessed the PharMe's Annotation Interface (Anni).

 Anni reads each of the files in [`annotations/`](./annotations/) and adds their contents to its database when its initialization endpoint is triggered.
 The file name (with `.json` omitted) will be displayed as the source in Anni and the App.

+_Please note: the term "annotations" is misleading here, as the actual annotation_ _will be created in Anni.
+The content here could rather be referred to as_ _"additional medication / guideline data"._

 ## Data format